SchweizerischeBundesbahnen/scion-workbench/resources/site/how-to/workbench-application-platform/how-to-install-a-programmatic-intent-handler.md

 |-|-|
 |➀|Registers the handler as multi provider under DI injection `INTENT_HANDLER`.|

-In the handler, implement the interface `IntentHandler`.
+In the handler class, implement the interface `IntentHandler`.
 Set `type` and `qualifier` coordinates to control which intents to handle in this handler.

 ```typescript
 @Injectable()